abhishektiwari/hbat/README.md

-  --no-hydrogen-bonds   Skip hydrogen bond analysis --no-halogen-bonds    Skip halogen bond analysis --no-pi-interactions  Skip π interaction analysis
+  --no-hydrogen-bonds   Skip hydrogen bond analysis --no-halogen-bonds    Skip halogen bond analysis --no-pi-interactions  Skip π interaction analysis --no-pi-pi-stacking   Skip π-π stacking analysis --no-carbonyl-interactions
+                        Skip carbonyl n→π* interaction analysis --no-n-pi-interactions
+                        Skip n→π* interaction analysis
 ```

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Citation
+## Cite HBAT and HBAT2

-If you use HBAT in your research, please cite:
+If you use HBAT or HBAT2 in your research, please cite:

 ```
 @article{tiwari2007hbat,